rafadc/talk_metrics/slide-deck.md

  - Life is a tradeoff
  - My intention is to expose facts so you can choose your own tradeoffs
  - Take conscious decissions
+ - Do what makes sense for you from an economical standpoint

 ---